PREVIEW-Biden to host Australia and Britain to reveal details of submarine pact to counter China

 "It is difficult to overstate the step that as a nation we are about to take," said Marles.
 "We have never operated a military capability at this level before."

-"There are always considerable challenges in designing submarines from scratch, especially if you are combining technology from different nations and potentially manufacturing across multiple locations.
-Acquiring several submarines up front would mitigate those risks considerably," he said.

-(Reporting by David Brunnstrom, Phil Stewart, Idrees Ali, Mike Stone, Jonathan Landay, Joel Schectman, Steve Holland and Kirsty Needham Editing by Don Durfee and Lincoln Feast.)
+(Reporting by David Brunnstrom, Phil Stewart, Idrees Ali, Mike Stone, Jonathan Landay, Joel Schectman, Steve Holland and Kirsty Needham; Editing by Don Durfee, Lincoln Feast and Deepa Babington)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom;))